LunNova/Blog/content/articles/flat-map-and-indexed-flat-map.md

 C++ flat_map proposal: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0429r3.pdf

-Talk which discuess memory locality with examples in C++ and includes flat_maps: [What Do You Mean by "Cache Friendly"? - Björn Fahller - C++ on Sea 2022](https://www.youtube.com/watch?v=yyNWKHoDtMs)
+Talk which discusses memory locality with examples in C++ and includes flat_maps: [What Do You Mean by "Cache Friendly"? - Björn Fahller - C++ on Sea 2022](https://www.youtube.com/watch?v=yyNWKHoDtMs)

 ## Why are you ignoring Big O?
 Binary search is worse than a hash lookup